RPGroup-PBoC/rnaseq_barcode/code/processing/20191030_O2_IPTG_titration_flow/README.md

 ---
-status: Rejected
+status: Accepted
-notes: Experiment hasn't been completed.
+notes: The data looks good for all IPTG smaller than 1000 µM
 ---
 # 2019-10-30 Operator O2 IPTG titration